MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-II-Federal-Reserve-System/subchapter-A-Board-Governors-Federal-Reserve-System/part-226-Truth-Lending-Regulation-Z/subpart-G-Special-Rules-Credit-Card-Accounts-OpenEnd-Credit-Offered-College-Students/section-226.58.md

 (a) *Applicability.* The requirements of this section apply to any card issuer that issues credit cards under a credit card account under an open-end (not home-secured) consumer credit plan.

-(b) *Definitions* - (1) *Agreement.* For purposes of this section, “agreement” or “credit card agreement” means the written document or documents evidencing the terms of the legal obligation, or the prospective legal obligation, between a card issuer and a consumer for a credit card account under an open-end (not home-secured) consumer credit plan.
+(b) *Definitions*—(1) *Agreement.* For purposes of this section, “agreement” or “credit card agreement” means the written document or documents evidencing the terms of the legal obligation, or the prospective legal obligation, between a card issuer and a consumer for a credit card account under an open-end (not home-secured) consumer credit plan.
 “Agreement” or “credit card agreement” also includes the pricing information, as defined in § 226.58(b)(7).

 (2) *Amends.* For purposes of this section, an issuer “amends” an agreement if it makes a substantive change (an “amendment”) to the agreement.
 A change is substantive if it alters the rights or obligations of the card issuer or the consumer under the agreement.
 Any change in the pricing information, as defined in § 226.58(b)(7), is deemed to be substantive.